-Now residing in Redondo Beach with his wife Arian and two sons Rees, age 7, and Max, age 5, Kevin remains involved in the volleyball community through coaching and broadcasting.
+Now residing in Redondo Beach with his wife Arian and two sons Rees and Max, Kevin remains involved in the volleyball community through coaching and broadcasting.

-DJ Roueche has been controlling dance floors for over 15 years and with his seamless genre blending style, he's as comfortable in a Vegas club as he is rocking Staple Center for sporting events.
-Roueche was the official DJ for the AVP Pro Beach Volleyball Tour for 7 seasons and will be entering his 8th season as a DJ for the Los Angeles Clippers.
+DJ Roueche has been controlling dance floors for over 17 years with his seamless genre-blending style.
+He’s as comfortable rocking a Vegas pool party as he is hyping the crowd at Staple Center for sporting events.

-In addition to DJing sporting events, Roueche has spun for the Official SAG & People's Choice Awards After Parties, celebrity events for Dr. Dre, The Pussycat Dolls and Gwen Stefanie, Grammy Awards After Parties for Interscope Records, Universal Music Group and Beats by Dre and toured the country as a featured DJ with T-Mobile.
+Roueche has DJ'ed the official after parties for the SAG and People's Choice Awards, celebrity events for Dr. Dre, the Pussycat Dolls, and Gwen Stefani.
+He has spun at Grammy parties for Beats by Dre, Interscope Records, and Hot Records West and toured the country as a featured DJ with T-Mobile.

 He is the contributing music editor to Volleyball magazine and co-host for The Net Live Volleyball Podcast.
 DJ Roueche is also the President of VALA Entertainment.